Fluorocarbon Strings

 So many companies have released a “soft” variant of their poly string because they are realizing that their strings are destroying arms.
 But the “soft” versions aren’t truly soft.
 They’re honestly worse.
 They hold tension worse and they go dead faster.
 However Solinco’s soft variant of their famed Hyper G is, in my opinion, JUST...

 Solinco is an American company that is making waves in NCAA collegiate and also professional tennis.
 The Solinco strings I’ve chosen are pretty darn amazing for spin, tension maintenance and longevity.
-Yes, it lasts just a little longer than normal poly (a few hours of play) which, I think, makes it pretty special.
-Plus these...
+Yes, it lasts just a little longer than earlier generation polyesters (10-20 hours vs 1-4 hours) which, I think, makes it pretty special.
+Plus...

 Poly is infamous for 2 things: extreme stiffness losing tension Then came along Isospeed Cream!
 They also stopped calling it poly and gave it a new name: co-poly.
 That’s because there were so many additional ingredients they couldn’t simply call it poly.
 I dunno, I’m not a chemical engineer.
 Cream was one of the first...

-One of the early soft polys, Head Sonic Pro 16g has proven to be a go-to choice for those who want the poly characteristics minus the harshness.
-It has the stiffness of a nylon “synthetic gut” however it loses tension quite quickly so it is best suited for high level competitive players who will restring...
+It’s still one of the “softest” polyesters out there, Head Sonic Pro 16g has proven to be a go-to choice for those who want the polyester characteristics minus the harshness.
+It has the stiffness of a nylon “synthetic gut” (most polyesters are MUCH stiffer) and maintains tension and playability quite well throughout it’s lifespan (polyesters...

 Tried and true since the 80s and 90s Gosen continues to produce some of the best “synthetic gut” strings.
 I simply call them nylon because it’s the exact material they are made.
 Manufacturers called it “synthetic gut” because it sounded more sexy.
 A perfect mix of crispness and power, these strings are a really good...